Octavius-Dante/Arthelais/ex_24/Readme.md

 </br></br>

-*Difference between sap.m.table and sap.ui.table is sap.mp.table will display the table even if it has no data but ui.table will be displayed only it has data*
+*Difference between sap.m.table and sap.ui.table is sap.m.table will display the table even if it has no data but ui.table will be displayed only it has data*